AquaaSec/aquaasec.github.io/_tabs/about.md

 Cybersecurity is a field where curiosity and willingness to learn are key.
 Through my studies, I’ve realized that each new concept opens up a world of knowledge about how systems operate and how they can be safeguarded.
 By sharing my findings, I hope to spread awareness about digital security, learn from others in the community, and help anyone else who might also be just starting out.

-> If you want to reach out please do so at my LinkedIn [here](https://www.linkedin.com/in/andrew-adams-894668293/) {: .prompt-info }
+> If you'd like to give feedback or ask any questions, feel free to reach out on my [LinkedIn](https://www.linkedin.com/in/andrew-adams-894668293/)
+{: .prompt-info }